bullet-db/bullet-db.github.io/docs/backend/storm-performance.md

 !!! note "735 is a hard limit then?"

-    This is what our Storm cluster's configuration limits us to.
+    This is what our Storm cluster's configuration and our usage of the Storm DRPC limits us to.
 There is an async implementation for DRPC that we could eventually switch to.
-Also, an alternative to DRPC - such as using a Pub/Sub queue like Kafka to deliver queries and retrieve results from Bullet - may be required anyway to implement Bullet on other Stream Processors.
+If we used another PubSub implementation like Kafka, we would be able to bypass this limit.

 ## Testing on Kafka 0.10.0.1